BROADSoftware/elastic_modules/README.md

 # Template creation idempotency

 Template creation is managed almost the same way then Index creation.
-Except it is more simple, as a template can be recreated anytime, without loosing any data.
+Except it is simpler, as a template can be recreated anytime, without loosing any data.

 But keep in mind template recreation does not affect existing indices.